stefaan-coussement/Tab/doc/topics/a-basic-callback.md

 Assuming a function `httpGet` that hides a lot of the detailed mechanics of working with `XMLHttpRequest`, in this example:

 * [Tab.prototype.update][ref-tab.prototype.update] updates `response` with all callback arguments.
 * [response.try()][ref-tab.prototype.try] picks up the value notification with the arguments from the callback.
-When the conditions are right, it fulfills `text` with the fetched document.
+When the conditions are right, it updates `text` with the fetched document.